Bachatna Creek Fly In Slider 1500×500

 Unlike other destinations, Bachatna Creek lacks nearby large lakes for standard floatplane landings, which limits our ability to reach it consistently.
 Access often requires chartering a helicopter or making short flights with a Super Cub—both exciting but more costly transportation options.

 In some years, local beaver activity works in our favor.
 When beavers dam small ponds to a sufficient size, our turbine Otter can land, dramatically reducing the cost and complexity of reaching this hidden gem of a river.
+This is one of several Alaska fly-in fishing options available with Mark Glassmaker.

 Where is Bachatna Creek?